gecio/gecio.github.io/docs/_optimist/guided_tour/step24/index.en.md

 ```

 In the next step we need the vip_port_id of the loadbalancer.
-This one gets out with the following command:
+Accomplished with the following command:

 ```bash
 $ openstack loadbalancer show Beispiel-LB -f value -c vip_port_id 37fc5b34-ee07-49c8-b054-a8d591a9679f
 ```

-With the following command we now assign the public IP address to the loadbalancer.
-Thus, the LB (and thus also the endpoints behind it) can be reached from the Internet.
+With the following command we can now assign the public IP address to the loadbalancer.
+The LB (and thus also the endpoints behind it) can now be reached from the Internet.

 ```bash
 openstack floating ip set --port 37fc5b34-ee07-49c8-b054-a8d591a9679f 185.116.247.133

 ```

 We are now ready to test our loadbalancer deployment.
-With the following command we ask our loadbalancer via port TCP/80 and then get a corresponding answer from the single `member`:
+With the following command we query our loadbalancer via port TCP/80 and then get a corresponding response from the single `member`:

 ```bash
 $ for ((i=1;i<=10;i++)); do curl http://185.116.247.133; sleep 1; done